vectrixdevelops/elderguardian/README.md

 ElderGuardian is an optional mixin mod for Guardian that adds extra utilities otherwise inaccessible from the Sponge API.

-This project is a work in progress and does work for API 6 but will require new changes for the newer versions of Guardian before beta 0.3.

 ## Contributing

 There many ways to contribute to the project.
 Some being...